Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 Explore the hidden streets of Paris on this Montmartre Food Tour

-Montmartre is a “village in Paris”, Juan told us repeatedly during our walking food tour.
-The area rich in historical culture is also filled with hidden gems.
+Montmartre is a “village in Paris,” Juan told us repeatedly during our walking food tour.
+The area, rich in historical culture, is also filled with hidden gems.

 The vineyard, known as Clos Montmartre, produces wine made from traditional grape varieties.
 At the time of the Montmartre food tour, there were signs all around for the upcoming harvest festival.

-It was wonderful experiencing the Montmartre district through the eyes of a local.
 There is so much depth and history to this authentic village, and it comes to life best with a local guide.

 Overall Impressions of the Montmartre Food Tour

-What we Loved
+What I Loved

 Local Shop Food Tour Montmartre by Authentic Food Quest